 AHCJ’s virtual PitchFest in October was a great success.
 Board member Jeanne Erdmann, with help from Freelance Committee members, put together a cast of top editors from publications such as Scientific American, National Geographic, AARP, Nature and many more.

-Here is what participants in this year’s virtual PitchFest had to say:
+Here is what participants in last year’s virtual PitchFest had to say:

 "Pitching is the only thing that works for me, and I really appreciated this opportunity to meet face-to-face with editors of publications I want to work for, and with whom I would be a reasonably good fit."